 When we acquire an entity, the excess of the purchase price over the net identifiable assets acquired is allocated to goodwill.
 We conduct impairment tests on our reported goodwill at least annually or more frequently if impairment indicators exist.
 In performing a goodwill impairment test, we use various methods and make various assumptions to determine the fair value of our reporting units, including the determination of expected future cash flows and/or profitability of such reporting units, and we take into account market value multiples and/or cash flows of entities that we deem to be comparable in nature, scope or size to our reporting units.
-However, expected future cash flows and/or profitability may be materially and negatively impacted as a result of, among other things, a decrease in renewal activity and new business opportunities, a decrease in retention or our underwriting teams, lower-than-expected yields and/or cash flows from our investment portfolio or higher-than-expected claims activity and magnitude of incurred losses and general economic factors that impact the reporting unit.
+However, expected future cash flows and/or profitability may be materially and negatively impacted as a result of, among other things, a decrease in renewal activity and new business opportunities, a decrease in retention of our underwriting teams, lower-than-expected yields and/or cash flows from our investment portfolio or higher-than-expected claims activity and incurred losses and general economic factors that impact the reporting unit.
 In addition, previously determined market value multiples and/or cash flows may no longer be relevant as a result of these potential factors.
 As a result of these potential changes, the estimated fair value of one or more of our reporting units may decrease, causing the carrying value of the net assets assigned to the reporting unit to exceed the fair value of such net assets.
 If we determine an impairment exists, we adjust the carrying value of goodwill to its implied fair value.
 The impairment charge is recorded in our income statement in the period in which the impairment is determined.
 If we are required in the future to record additional goodwill impairments, our financial condition and results of operations would be negatively affected.
-In connection with fair value measurements and the accounting for goodwill, the use of generally accepted accounting principles requires management to make certain estimates and
+In connection with fair value measurements and the accounting for goodwill, the use of generally accepted accounting principles requires management to make certain estimates and assumptions.
+Significant judgment is required in making these estimates and assumptions, and actual results may ultimately be materially different from such estimates and assumptions.